qcoh/gmb/README.md

  - `break 0xnnnn`: Set breakpoint at `0xnnnn`.
  - `breakpoints`: Show all breakpoints.
  - `clear`: Clear all breakpoints.
+ - `continue`: Execute commands until a breakpoint is encountered.
  - `tile 0xnnn`: Dump tile `0xnnn` to terminal.

 ### License